Updated July 15, 2021

 When I first became interested in Robert’s Rules of Order and parliamentary procedure, I toddled off to the bookstore to get myself the book.
 A thin volume with a purple and green art nouveau cover, proffering Robert’s Rules for the current century, looked like a good bet.
 I handed over my money and bought it.
 Unfortunately my keenly honed book-buying instincts had failed me.
 There are many different Roberts out there and some of them will be a waste of your money.

-You can buy this version from the publisher, from bookstores (reference section), from booksellers such as Amazon.com, or from the parliamentary associations, the National Association of Parliamentarians or the American Institute of Parliamentarians.
+You can buy the current Robert’s Rules of Order from the publisher, from bookstores (reference section), from booksellers such as Amazon.com, or from the parliamentary associations, the National Association of Parliamentarians or the American Institute of Parliamentarians.
 You need it because it is the current version.
 This version varies in several significant respects from the earlier versions, which are now out of date.
 In case of a challenging situation or a complicated question, it is important to have the very latest and most authoritative text ready to hand.
 Many bylaws recognize this by saying that meetings shall be governed by “Robert’s Rules of Order, latest edition.”

 We at Jurassic Parliament have found that this long and complicated book presents a real challenge to readers.
-We regret that Robert’s Rules, which started off as a modest pocket handbook 176 pages long, has now ballooned into a massive tome of more than 800 pages.
+We regret that Robert’s Rules, which started off as a modest pocket handbook 176 pages long, has now ballooned into a massive tome of close to 800 pages.
 Nevertheless, we believe that the core or kernel of Robert’s Rules is vital for fair discussion and efficient meetings.
 Our materials and training courses provide that core in an easy-to-digest and enjoyable manner.

 Other versions are available because some earlier editions of Robert have gone out of copyright.
 It seems that authors may take an earlier edition, modify it as they think best, and then release it to an unwary world.
 Some of the versions I have seen have good suggestions in them, but in general it’s both easiest and best to go with the official version.
-It’s also important to note that Robert is not the only authority.
-Your organization may choose a different guide, such as American Institute of Parliamentarians Standard Code of Parliamentary Procedure or Mason’s Manual for legislative bodies.
+If you find a website purporting to offer Robert’s Rules online, it is probably the 1914 edition, so don’t rely on it.